Jan. 17, 2019 By

 Google’s Progress in Fighting Link Spam

 Those who say that links are on the decline as a ranking factor often point to the efforts by spammers to use illegitimate practices to acquire links and earn rankings that their sites don’t deserve.
+They like to say that this is a battle the Google doesn’t want to have to fight anymore.
 This certainly was a huge problem for Google in the 2002 to 2013 time range.
 However, the tide in this battle started to turn in 2012.

 What happened first during that year was that a wave of manual penalties started to get assessed by Google.
-By themselves, these already sent a shockwave through the SEO industry.
+By themselves, these already sent shock waves through the SEO industry.
 The next major step was the release of the first version of Penguin on April 24, 2012.
 This was a huge step forward for Google.

 As the next few years unfolded, Google invested heavily in a mix of approaches to use new versions of Penguin and manual penalties to refine their approach to dealing with people that use illegitimate approaches to obtaining links.
 This culminated with the release of Penguin 4.0 on September 23, 2016.

 With the release of Penguin 4.0, Google’s confidence in their approach to links had become so high that the Penguin algorithm was no longer punishing sites for obtaining bad links.
-As of Penguin 4.0, the algorithm simply identifies those links and ignores them (causes them to have no ranking value).
+As of Penguin 4.0, the algorithm simply identifies links it considers bad and ignores them (causes them to have no ranking value).

 This shift from penalizing sites with bad links to simply discounting those links reflects Google’s confidence that Penguin is finding a very large percentage of the bad links that it’s designed to find.